solarslurpi/GrowBuddies/docs/vpdbuddy.md

 VPDBuddy System Overview
 :::

-A  {ref}`SnifferBuddy <snifferbuddy>` sends out CO2, air temp, and relative humidity (RH) readings from within the grow tent to the GrowBuddy Broker running on a Respberry Pi.
+A  [snifferBuddy](snifferBuddy) sends out CO2, air temp, and relative humidity (RH) readings from within the grow tent to the GrowBuddy Broker running on a Respberry Pi.
 The VPDController Python class
 - A VPD Controller Python Class running on the GrowBuddy Raspberry Pi.
 - A VaporBuddy tied into the grow tent